 1. condoms

-Latex is obtained from the milky sap of the rubber tree... so after a quick glance at the packaging, condoms should actually be vegan.
-But unfortunately, most condoms are not, as the latex used in their manufacture Milk protein casein is used for processing the raw rubber.
+Latex is obtained from the milky sap of the rubber tree... so after a quick look at the packaging, condoms should actually be vegan.
+But most condoms are unfortunately not, because during their production the Milk protein casein is used for processing the raw rubber.

-Condoms are considered Medical device - which is why it is also possible that Animal testing be carried out for this purpose.
-Logically, they are not vegan in this case either.
+Condoms are considered Medical device - which is why it may also be that Animal testing be carried out for this purpose.
+Also in this case, they are logically not vegan.

 Good to know: Lubricants are not always vegan either, as they often contain animal glycerine, which is used in cosmetic products now and then as a lubricant and moisturizer, for example.